-- 3.1 The Code sets out the obligations on the Scottish Ministers when specifying panel members and the obligations on panel members themselves. - 3.2 The Scottish Ministers are encouraged to consult the chair of the public body concerned as the body chair will have in-depth knowledge of the developing needs of the board and how these might be most effectively met through succession planning.
-The body chair will usually be a member of the selection panel for new board member appointments. - 3.3 The Scottish Ministers are also encouraged to consider including an independent panel member for each appointment round, particularly in cases where the Commissioner has not specified a representative to serve on the panel.
+3.1 The Code sets out the obligations on the Scottish Ministers when specifying panel members and the obligations on panel members themselves.

+3.2 The Scottish Ministers are encouraged to consult the chair of the public body concerned as the body chair will have in-depth knowledge of the developing needs of the board and how these might be most effectively met through succession planning.
+The body chair will usually be a member of the selection panel for new board member appointments.
+3.3 The Scottish Ministers are also encouraged to consider including an independent panel member for each appointment round, particularly in cases where the Commissioner has not specified a representative to serve on the panel.
 Independent panel members can offer a constructively critical perspective to the panel's decision making process.
-Where independent panel members are included, their role, status and responsibilities are the same as those of other panel members designated by the Scottish Ministers. - 3.4 In all cases, panel members must guard against impropriety or the appearance of impropriety.
-This means that if a panel member has a relationship with an applicant that may be considered close such as being a friend or a business associate they should always refer the matter to the panel chair who, as appropriate, should consult the Commissioner for a view on whether they should recuse themselves from any and all stages of assessment.
+It is anticipated that in order to fulfil their role most effectively they must be and must also be seen to be independent of the Scottish Government and the body concerned.
+Where independent panel members are included, their role, status and responsibilities are the same as those of other panel members designated by the Scottish Ministers.
+Independent panel members should be provided with appropriate terms of reference and briefed on their role and responsibilities.

+3.4 In all cases, panel members must guard against impropriety or the appearance of impropriety.
+This means that if a panel member has or has had a relationship with an applicant that may be considered close - such as but not restricted to being a friend or a business associate - they should always refer the matter to the panel chair who, as appropriate, should consult the Commissioner for a view on whether they should recuse themselves from any and all stages of assessment.

-- 3.5 Similarly, there may be a perception of a conflict of interest in cases where a panel member who has had a substantive role in planning for an appointment round withdraws from the panel and subsequently applies for appointment in that round.
-As a consequence, no such individual should be identified as suitable for appointment. - 3.6 The Code stipulates that the selection panel will remain the same throughout the appointment round, unless a change of membership is required in certain cases through ill health or due to an official moving to other responsibilities.
-Other proposed changes to panel membership, because they represent divergence from the Code, must be referred to the Commissioner for consideration. - 3.7 In all cases where a request is made to the Commissioner to consider a change in panel membership, it will be preferable for the change to be effective for the remainder of the round.
+3.5 Similarly, there may be a perception of a conflict of interest in cases where a panel member who has had a substantive role in planning for an appointment round withdraws from the panel and subsequently applies for appointment in that round.
+As a consequence, no such individual should be identified as suitable for appointment.

+3.6 The Code stipulates that the selection panel will remain the same throughout the appointment round, unless a change of membership is required in certain cases through ill health or due to an official moving to other responsibilities.
+Other proposed changes to panel membership, because they represent divergence from the Code, must be referred to the Commissioner for consideration.

+3.7 In all cases where a request is made to the Commissioner to consider a change in panel membership, it will be preferable for the change to be effective for the remainder of the round.
 It will also be preferable for such changes to be made between as opposed to during the distinct phases of an appointment round.
-In cases in which the Commissioner considers the change to membership to be appropriate, the new panel member must be briefed on and prepared to be bound by all decisions made by the panel prior to the new panel member joining.
+In cases in which the Commissioner considers the change to membership to be appropriate, or where a panel member can no longer participate due to ill-health or through moving to other responsibilities, any new panel member must be briefed on and prepared to be bound by all decisions made by the panel prior to the new panel member joining.